 On March 27, 2020, the CARES Act was signed into law in order to address the unprecedented public health and economic crisis.
 This act is the third round of the government’s coronavirus economic stabilization legislation and totals $2 trillion.

 A significant component of the stimulus package involves loans issued under the purview of the Small Business Administration.
 These loans are part of the SBA’s Paycheck Protection Program (“PPP”).
 A key feature of these loans is forgivability.
 If the loans are spent on certain activities, and within certain constraints, the loans (principal and interest) will be forgiven.
 Because forgiveness is based on what happens within an eight-week period beginning at loan origination, it’s imperative to have a process and plan in place.
-(Download our CARES Act Services Sheet and/or CARES Act FAQs Guide for additional information.)
+(View our CARES Act FAQs Guide for additional information.)

 5 Tips to Maximize Loan Forgiveness